wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 ```

 <!-- begin box warning -->
-**IMPORTANT:** The configuration used above must match configuration used in the IOS application otherwise `PowerAuthWatchSDK` instance will never be synchronized with its iOS counterpart.
-Take a special care of `instanceId` property, which **has to match with value from iPhone**.
-By default, PowerAuth for iOS is using application's bundle-id, so don't make a mistake and don't use watchOS application's bundle identifier.
+**IMPORTANT:** The configuration used above must match the configuration used in the IOS application otherwise `PowerAuthWatchSDK` instance will never be synchronized with its iOS counterpart.
+Take special care of the `instanceId` property, which **has to match with the value from iPhone**.
+By default, PowerAuth for iOS is using the application's bundle ID, so don't make a mistake and don't use the watchOS application's bundle identifier.
 <!-- end -->

-The Watch SDK doesn't provide a shared instance for `PowerAuthWatchSDK` class and therefore you have to manage that instance on your own.
-The example above shows a beginning of controller implementing simple WatchKit scene.
-For all other code examples, we're going to use `self.powerAuthWatch` as properly initialized instance of `PowerAuthWatchSDK` object.
+The Watch SDK doesn't provide a shared instance for the `PowerAuthWatchSDK` class and therefore you have to manage that instance on your own.
+The example above shows the beginning of the controller implementing a simple WatchKit scene.
+For all other code examples, we're going to use `self.powerAuthWatch` as a properly initialized instance of the `PowerAuthWatchSDK` object.

 ## Getting Device Activation Status

-Unlike the iOS SDK, the Watch SDK provides only a limited information about activation status.
+Unlike the iOS SDK, the Watch SDK provides only limited information about activation status.
 You can actually check only whether there's locally stored activation on iPhone, or not:

 ```swift
 if self.powerAuthWatch.hasValidActivation() {